JARVIS-AI/Linux-Solved-Problems/Apps/Server/LEMP.md

 Dec 31 17:58:34 JARVIS-GEEK systemd[1]: Started A high performance web server and a reverse proxy server.
 ```

-So note 1 : Don't remember before fixing stop all services/
+So note 1 : Don't remember before fixing stop all services

 Note 2 : Be careful to in editing config files , just make sure you have backup of all files already

 Note 3 : Just save the changes after edit with `CTRL-O + Enter` and Exit `CTRL-X + Enter of Without Enter` In NANO Editor.

 Note 4 : If you want to lammp or means xammp check the IF port for new changes do these :

 ```sh